<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2645632242342970&amp;ev=PageView&amp;noscript=1">

 Your lifestyle will determine how well you match the ‘average’ figures, which are really only a guideline.

-Keep an eye on your daily habits, as small changes will make a big difference in keeping your bills and energy use down, for example:
+Whether you need to keep costs down, or want to reduce your environmental impact, keep an eye on your daily habits, 'cause small changes make a big difference in keeping your bills and energy use down, for example:

-- Baths vs. quick showers: more hot water, higher energy use.
+• Baths vs. quick showers, baths can use more hot water, and therefore higher energy use

 Why your electricity bill isn’t average